 Go to Overview and type your chosen search terms into the search box.

-Press Search.
-The results will come up in a dashboard showing search volume, paid search (the cost of paying for placement in search results for that keyword), cost per click distribution and search trends.
+The results will come up in a dashboard showing search volume, paid search (the cost of paying for placement in search results for that keyword), cost per click distribution, and search trends.

-SEMRush also includes data on the top pages ranking for particular keywords.
-You can use this information to come up with ideas for new topics to cover on your blog.
+SEMrush also includes data on the top pages ranking for particular keywords.
+You can use this information to come up with ideas for new topics to cover in a blog post.

 Start by scrolling down to see Phrase Match Keywords (those that include your search term exactly) and Related Keywords.

 To get more detail on related keywords, click on View Full Report.